 Its very handy to have a sprayer bottle close by with water when repotting.
 This can really be anything which will deliver a mist spray of water.
 You can even use an old detergent sprayer bottle and mechanism, just make sure that it is thoroughly cleaned so there are no remaining chemical residues.

 Image caption.
 A fairly new product I began importing is the sprayer attachment seen here as part of our Plant Protection Collection.
 The attachment can be screwed onto any plastic drinks bottle and used to apply pesticides or water, in the context of repotting.

 When roots are exposed to the sun or wind they will dry.
 Once roots dry out you can consider them dead.
 So you need to take steps to avoid this from happening when you repot.
 This is why I would suggest you repot in the cooler parts of the day, perform it in shade and preferably on a day with little wind.
 Having a spray bottle at hand you can at any time just give the roots a bit of a misting to keep them wet.

-Now I do not blame you if you have no clue of what I am talking about at this stage, neither did I at first, but essentially it is a tool traditional used to break larger pieces of ice into smaller pieces.
+Now I do not blame you if you have no clue of what I am talking about at this stage!
+Essentially it is a tool traditionally used to break large pieces of ice into smaller pieces.
 So what role does it play in bonsai?